juju/docs/src/en/reference-constraints.md

 - instance-type

-    Cloud-specific instance-type name that a service used must be deployed on.
+    Cloud-specific instance-type name that a application used must be deployed on.
 Valid values vary by provider, and individual deployment in some cases.